|Monument near center of Elektrostal,|

-honoring victims of
+honoring victims of political repression.

 I simply cannot pretend to be an expert on whether a denial of this sad history is truly official policy.
 But the article, and especially the associated comments from Russian readers, really got me thinking about a related topic--national guilt and who has the right to judge its adequacy.

 In my growing-up years, my mother was a professor of German language and literature at Roosevelt University in Chicago.
 I remember overhearing conversations about German "war guilt" and how it was reflected in, for example, the writing of Guenther Grass or other contemporary German writers.
 I remember hearing debates between my parents (my mother being German and my father being from a country invaded, bombed, and occupied by Germany) about whether Germans felt adequately ashamed of their country's recent Nazi past.
 Germans themselves, of course, spoke out on every possible viewpoint and nuance of this controversy, and to a lesser extent continue to do so to this day.
 Every once in a while, the publication of a book, or a major war-related anniversary, leads to another round of reflections, perhaps involving a whole new generation.